Skip to content

 flash seed --count 100

-# Seed specific table
+# Seed specific tables

-flash seed --table users --count 50
+flash seed users posts

 # Seed multiple tables with different counts